ropensci-archive/opendata/README.md

 ### Social media

 -   *Facebook* : [Rfacebook](http://cran.rstudio.com/web/packages/Rfacebook/index.html) provides an interface to the Facebook API.
--   *Flickr* : The [<span class="Ohat">Rflickr</span>](http://www.Omegahat.org/Rflickr/) (not on CRAN) package provides an R interface to the Flickr photo management and sharing application Web service. (not on CRAN)
+(K)
 -   *Google+* : [plusser](http://cran.rstudio.com/web/packages/plusser/index.html) has been designed to to facilitate the retrieval of Google+ profiles, pages and posts.
 It also provides search facilities.
 Currently a Google+ API key is required for accessing Google+ data.
+(K)
--   *LinkedIn* : [Rlinkedin](https://github.com/mpiccirilli/Rlinkedin) (not on CRAN) is an R client for the LinkedIn API.
+-   [LinkedIn](http://cran.rstudio.com/web/packages/LinkedIn/index.html): is an R client for the LinkedIn API.
 -   *tumblr* : [tumblR](http://cran.rstudio.com/web/packages/tumblR/index.html) ( [GitHub](https://github.com/klapaukh/tumblR)): R client for the Tumblr API ( <https://www.tumblr.com/docs/en/api/v2>).
 Tumblr is a microblogging platform and social networking website <https://www.tumblr.com>.
+(K)
 -   *Twitter* : [RTwitterAPI](https://github.com/joyofdata/RTwitterAPI) (not on CRAN) and [twitteR](http://cran.rstudio.com/web/packages/twitteR/index.html) provide an interface to the Twitter web API. [streamR](http://cran.rstudio.com/web/packages/streamR/index.html): This package provides a series of functions that allow R users to access Twitter's filter, sample, and user streams, and to parse the output into data frames.
 OAuth authentication is supported.
+(K)
 -   SocialMediaMineR is an analytic tool that returns information about the popularity of a URL on social media sites.

 ### Social science

 -   [brewdata](http://cran.rstudio.com/web/packages/brewdata/index.html) Retrieves and parses graduate admissions survey data from the [Grad Cafe website](http://thegradcafe.com).
+-   [asdfree: analyze survey data for free](http://www.asdfree.com/) (not a package) provides lots of code examples for analyzing survey data in R. Also on [github](https://github.com/ajdamico/usgsd).

 ### Sports